Want to search for the relevant question and answer in your own language? Change the language in the dropdown menu above.

 ECHA also informs the previous registrants that an inquiry about one of their substances has been submitted.

-If you are interested in receiving data submitted more than 12 years ago to use for read-across [add reference to read-across Q&A?], you can contact ECHA to request such data in accordance with Article 25(3).
+If you are interested in receiving data submitted more than 12 years ago to use for read-across, you can contact ECHA to request such data in accordance with Article 25(3).
 Note that you are required to:

 - Show your real intentions to register or update your registration dossier, by providing ECHA with the pre-registration numbers, registration numbers or inquiry numbers and the EC number for your substances;